 - Harassment, hate speech, or threats of violence.
 Depending on the severity, these will almost always result in a permanent ban, and, again, Orac is sole arbiter over what sorts of commenting and behavior fall under these categories.
 However, such speech is almost always already pretty obvious.
-Threats that are perceived as credible will be reported to the authorities, along with relevant e-mail and IP addresses from the log.
+Threats that are perceived as credible will be reported to the authorities, along with relevant e-mail and IP addresses from the WordPress log.

-Basically, any commenting behavior that gets on Orac’s cybernetic nerves enough will run the risk of his taking some sort of action to stop it, because Orac does not like commenters who get on his nerves or too much on the nerves of regular commenters who’ve been following the blog for years.
+In summary, any commenting behavior that gets on Orac’s cybernetic nerves enough will run the risk of his taking some sort of action to stop it, because Orac does not like commenters who get on his nerves or too much on the nerves of regular commenters who’ve been following the blog for years.
 This is his hobby, something he does for enjoyment, and anything that lessens that enjoyment too much or eliminates it, even briefly, might result in his taking action.
 That action can range from what is sometimes called “automoderation,” where a commenter’s comments always go to moderation but are (usually) approved after a few hour wait, to an outright ban.
 Both can be temporary or permanent, at Orac’s discretion.

 Remember, this blog is not a democracy.
-It is a (mostly) benign dictatorship that has functioned well since December 2004.
+It is a (mostly) benign dictatorship that has generally functioned well since December 2004, starting on the original version of the blog on Blogger.
 Also remember that it actually usually takes quite a bit to provoke Orac to take action against a commenter.